Juni4567/gamier-gatsby-starter/src/pages/blog/photoswipe-and-slick-gallery-with-a-nice-lightbox.md

 The above code loads all the required files from the directory structure I mentioned before.

-## 3. Create our PhotoSwipe Lightbox with thumbnails and lightbox
+## 3. Create our PhotoSwipe Lightbox markup

-The next step after setting all the structure up is to create a list of images for our gallery.
-I have saved you from finding images and adding their path to the html in the following code
+Put the following code inside the `index.html`.
+This markup I got from PhotoSwipe’s demo page and modified the image paths to dummy placeholder paths.

 ```
 <div id="SlickPhotoswipGallery" itemscope itemtype="https://schema.org/ImageGallery">